Palestine: Agriculture

-After Israel occupied the West Bank and Gaza Strip in 1967, Palestinian agriculture suffered significant setbacks.
-The sector's contribution to the GDP declined, and the agricultural labor force decreased.
-The cultivated areas in the West Bank continuously declined since 1967.
-Palestinian farmers face obstacles in marketing and distributing their products, and Israeli restrictions on water usage have severely affected Palestinian agriculture.
-Over 85% of Palestinian water from the West Bank aquifers is used by Israel, and Palestinians are denied access to water resources from the Jordan and Yarmouk Rivers.

-In Gaza, the coastal aquifer is suffering from saltwater intrusion.
-Israeli restrictions have limited irrigation of Palestinian land, with only 6% of West Bank land cultivated by Palestinians being irrigated, while Israeli settlers irrigate around 70% of their land.
-The Gulf War in 1991 had severe repercussions on Palestinian agriculture, as the majority of exports were previously sent to Arab Gulf countries.
-Palestinian exports to the Gulf States declined by 14% as a result of the war, causing a significant economic impact.
+Palestinian farmers harvesting olives using traditional methods.

+Agriculture is a mainstay in the economy of Palestine.
+The production of agricultural goods supports the population's sustenance needs and fuels Palestine's export economy.
+According to the Council for European Palestinian Relations, the agricultural sector formally employs 13.4% of the population and accounts for 90% of informal employment In the late 2000s unemployment rates in Palestine increased, and the agricultural sector became the most impoverished sector in Palestine.
+Unemployment rates peaked in 2008 when they reached 41% in the Gaza Strip.

+According to World Bank, Palestinian agriculture suffers from widespread use of land for nature reserves as well as military and settler use.
+Because the root of the conflict is with land, the disputes between Israel and Palestine are well-manifested in the agriculture of Palestine.

 Water supply and sanitation

 Water supply and sanitation in the Palestinian territories are characterized by severe water shortage and are highly influenced by the Israeli occupation.
-The water resources of Palestine are partially controlled by Israel due in part from historical and geographical complexities with Israel granting partial autonomy in 2017.
+The water resources of Palestine are partially controlled by Israel, due in part to historical and geographical complexities, with Israel granting partial autonomy in 2017.
 The division of groundwater is subject to provisions in the Oslo II Accord, agreed upon by both Israeli and Palestinian leadership.
 Israel provides the Palestinian territories water from its own water supply and desalinated water supplies, in 2012 supplying 52 MCM.

 Generally, the water quality is considerably worse in the Gaza Strip when compared to the West Bank.
 About a third to half of the delivered water in the Palestinian territories is lost in the distribution network.
 The lasting blockade of the Gaza Strip and the Gaza War have caused severe damage to the infrastructure in the Gaza Strip.

 Concerning wastewater, the existing treatment plants do not have the capacity to treat all of the produced wastewater, causing severe water pollution.
 The development of the sector highly depends on external financing.